flutter/devtools/packages/devtools/README.md

 ## What is this?

 This is a companion repo to the main Flutter repo.
 It contains the source code for a suite of performance tools for Dart and Flutter.
+All of the core app logic is in /packages/devtools_app with package:devtools serving as just a container to publish precompiled versions of the application for easy use with `pub global activate`.

 ## Getting started